-- 1. Agility for organizations - 2.
-Cost reductions, Centralization of infrastructure in locations with lower costs. - 3.
-Device and location independence, which means no maintenance, required. - 4.
-Pay-per-use means utilization and efficiency improvements for systems that are often only 10-20% utilized. - 5.
-Performances are being monitored by IT experts i.e., from the service provider end. - 6.
-Productivity increases which results in multiple users who can work on the same data simultaneously. - 7.
-Time may be saved as information does not need to be re-entered when fields are matched - 8.
-Availability improves with the use of multiple redundant sites - 9.
-Scalability and elasticity via dynamic ("on-demand") provisioning of resources on a fine-grained, self-service basis in near real-time without users having to engineer for peak loads. - 10.
-Self-service interface. - 11.
-Resources that are abstracted or virtualized. - 12.
-Security can improve due to centralization of data
+- Centralization of infrastructure in locations with lower costs (such as real estate, electricity, etc.) - Peak-load capacity increases (users need not engineer and pay for the resources and equipment to meet their highest possible load-levels) - Utilization and efficiency improvements for systems that are often only 10-20% utilized. - Performance is monitored by IT experts from the service provider, and consistent and loosely coupled architectures are constructed using web services as the system interface. - Productivity may be increased when multiple users can work on the same data simultaneously, rather than waiting for it to be saved and emailed.
+Time may be saved as information does not need to be re-entered when fields are matched, nor do users need to install application software upgrades to their computer. - Availability improves with the use of multiple redundant sites, which makes welldesigned cloud computing suitable for business continuity and disaster recovery. - Scalability and elasticity via dynamic ("on-demand") provisioning of resources on a fine-grained, self-service basis in near real-time (Note, the VM startup time varies by VM type, location, OS and cloud providers), without users having to engineer for peak loads. - Security can improve due to centralization of data, increased security-focused resources